Can You Sell Some Assets if You Have Too Much to Qualify for SSI?

 • cash

-• checking or savings accounts
+• money in checking or savings accounts

 • real estate other than the home you live in